 PLANNING 8.1-P1 Develop and maintain a comprehensive regional exercise plan and program for the development and conduct of exercises based on risk and capability needs that cover the spectrum of prevention, protection, mitigation, response and recovery mission areas.
 8.1-P2 Coordinate with local jurisdictions to incorporate locally driven needs into the regional exercise plan.
 8.1-P3 Collaborate with local jurisdictions to develop regional exercise goals to meet multiple exercise requirements and foster participation in regional exercises.
 8.1-P4 Coordinate regional exercises with State driven exercises (Golden Guardian) to reduce duplication of effort.
-8.1-P5 Design After Action Reports and improvement plans that are built from capability targets and capture capability proficiencies and gaps that can be readily assessed and quantified for planning purposes.

-8.1-P6 Host agency of major exercise(s) should reconvene participants to review key findings to ensure lessons learned are identified and taken back.
-8.1-P7 8.1-P8 The exercise program management office will evaluate the feasibility of developing a regional exercise calendar.
-8.1-P9 Exercise program management office will review HSEEP portal for trends on best practices and lessons learned and report this information to the Training and Exercise Committee on an as needed basis.
-ORGANIZ ATION 8.1-O1 EQUIPME NT Procure authorized and necessary equipment to conduct exercises.
-TRAINING 8.1-T1 Train exercise planning and evaluation staff at the regional and jurisdictional levels on exercise design, management and evaluation procedures EXERCISES 8.1-Ex1 Develop at least one, regional multi-disciplinary full-scale exercise consistent with the identified theme of the annual statewide exercise and run the exercise at multiple locations with multiple partners in the region 8.1-Ex2 Conduct multiple exercises at the sub-regional and jurisdictional level annually
+8.1-P5 Design After Action Reports and improvement plans that are built from 0.1 1 3 capability targets and capture capability proficiencies and gaps that can be readily assessed and quantified for planning purposes. readily assessed and quantified for plaining purposes.
+8.1-P6 Host agency of major exercise(s) should reconvene participants to review key findings to ensure lessons learned are identified and taken back to all involved agencies.
+8.1-P7 The exercise program management office will evaluate the feasibility of developing a regional exercise calendar.
+8.1-P8 The exercise program management office will review HSEEP portal for trends on best practices and lessons learned and report this information to the Training and Exercise Committee on an as needed basis.
+ORGANIZ ATION 8.1-O1 This Step Intentionally Left Blank.
+EQUIPMENT 8.1-E2 Procure authorized and necessary equipment to conduct exercises.
+TRAINING 8.1-T1 Train exercise planning and evaluation staff at the regional and jurisdictional levels on exercise design, management and evaluation procedures.
+EXERCISE CS CS 8.1-Ex1 Develop at least one, regional multi-disciplinary full-scale exercise consistent with the identified theme of the annual statewide exercise and run the exercise at multiple locations with multiple partners in the region.
+8.1-Ex2 Conduct multiple exercises at the sub-regional and jurisdictional level annually.